What Are Link Farms? (+ Why Google Hates Them)

 However, Google’s page ranking algorithm heavily weighs links and considers link farms to be a form of cheating.
 This has led to search engines imposing severe penalties on link farms and those associated with them.

 So, while link farms may seem like an easy way to boost your SEO, the potential consequences may not be worth it.
+Understanding what is link farming and its impact on your website is crucial for long-term SEO success.

 What is a Link Farm?